What Is Ceilidh?

 The next is the Dashing White Sergeant – a favourite with the gentlemen as it calls for having one lady on each arm!

 Later in the night we’ll be sure to do the famous Orcadian Strip the Willow!
 Everyone’s favourite – a raucous affair with lines of people stretching all the way down the room…

-We’ll also tailor the music we play for the dances to an Irish repertoire, including lots of well known Irish tunes to suit the feel of the evening… Creating a night of entertainment with strong Irish links, that’s still inclusive for all and suitable for any beginners!
+We tailor the music to a more Irish repertoire, including lots of well known tunes to suit the feel of the evening… Creating a night of entertainment with strong Irish links, that’s still inclusive for all and suitable for any beginners!

-We even tailor our uniform so the ladies wear our green style dresses with sashes and gents wear smart black suits with green ties instead of tartan trousers!
+We also tone down the tartan, ladies wear green dress or black with green sashes and gents wear smart black suits with green ties!

 If you’d like to add that extra Irish touch try including an Irish Flute/Whistle player and or a Bodhran (see our Larger Line-ups page for more info and ideas).
 We’ve done repeat bookings for Irish nights for Co-operation Ireland, Vinopolis and more…

 Licence to Ceilidh also have a lot of experience performing for English ceilidh and barn dances!